drshahizan/SECP3843/submission/madinasuraya/Question3/AnswerQ3.md

          ```
          db.companies2.find()
          ```
      4. Insert documents into the master.
-Specify the host as the master host name and only, as the database name.
+Specify the 'host' as the master host name and 'only', as the database name.
          ```
          db.companies2.insert( { host: <12.34.56.111> <,only: db_crunchbase> } );
          ```